Junyoung0426/Budget_Safe_Reinforcement_Learning/README.md

 Our objective is to develop an RL algorithm that ensures:
 - **Low risk of bust**: Avoid running out of budget during learning.
 - **High cumulative reward**: Maximize budget growth over time.

-This balance is illustrated by comparing two simple strategies:
-- Betting $1: Low risk but low rewards.
-- Betting $3: High rewards but high risk.

 Our approach combines the advantages of both to achieve the goal.
 ---

 ## Environment